previous page back to table of contents next page

 IV.2.d.
 Photometric Calibration

-The calibration of NEOWISE photometry is tied to the AllWISE Source Catalog rather than the sparse network of standard calibration stars used during the WISE primary mission.
-NEOWISE source fluxes are measured in instrumental units (DN) and converted to calibrated magnitudes by adding a band-dependent instrumental zero point (ZP) in the same way that was done during the primary mission (see IV.4.h.iii in the WISE All-Sky Release Explanatory Supplement).
-The NEOWISE photometric ZPs are computed such that the average magnitudes of bright point sources will agree with those in the AllWISE Catalog, as described below.
+The calibration of NEOWISE photometry was tied to the AllWISE Source Catalog rather than the sparse network of standard calibration stars used during the WISE primary mission.
+NEOWISE source fluxes were measured in instrumental units (DN) and converted to calibrated magnitudes by adding a band-dependent instrumental zero point (ZP) in the same way that was done during the primary mission (see IV.4.h.iii in the WISE All-Sky Release Explanatory Supplement).
+The NEOWISE photometric ZPs were computed such that the average magnitudes of bright point sources would agree with those in the AllWISE Catalog, as described below.

 As with the previous WISE data releases, the magnitudes reported in the NEOWISE Source Database are in the Vega system, and represent total in-band brightness.
 Conversion of NEOWISE magnitudes to flux-densities, AB magnitudes, and color corrections are described in section IV.4.h.i of the WISE All-Sky Release Explanatory Supplement.